Dallinger/Dallinger/docs/source/command_line_utility.rst

 ``--bot`` flag forces the bot recruiter to be used, rather than the configured recruiter.
 An optional ``--app <app>`` parameter specifies the experiment id, if not specified, a new unique experiment id is automatically generated.
+An optional ``--archive <relative file path>`` parameter specifies an experiment archive (previously created with ``dallinger export``) from which to pre-populate the database before starting recruitment.

 logs
 ^^^^